tuvalutorture/SIMAS/README.md

 * OPERAND 2: name of the variable whose contents will be written to the file.

 ### Comparison
+Note: all comparison ops will overwrite OPERAND 2 with a boolean variable.
+You must convert them from a boolean if using it in a math operation or other operation that requires a specific type.

 #### - and
 * performs logical operation AND on OPERAND 2 and 3; the value will be assigned to OPERAND 2